 History of Mitchell's Place

 Mitchell’s Place was established in 2005 after Nancy and Allen Meisler became frustrated by the lack of services and autism treatment options for their son, Mitchell.
 Allen and Nancy spent years searching for a facility to help their son, only to realize no full-service facilities existed in the state of Alabama.
-Through there constant advocacy and support, Mitchell’s Place has now served over 2,000 families throughout the South East.
+Through their constant advocacy and support, Mitchell’s Place has now served over 2,500 families throughout the Southeastern United States.

-Mitchell’s Place works to meet the growing need for specialized services for children with autism spectrum disorder (ASD), and their families, in the greater Birmingham area and across the state.
+Mitchell’s Place works to meet the growing need for specialized services for children with autism spectrum disorder (ASD), and their families, in the greater Birmingham area and beyond.